microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 | 15+ | Success!
 The item is successfully enchanted, and no other effect occurs. |
 | Natural 20 | Critical Success!
 The item is successfully enchanted, and gains +50% to its effectiveness. |

 **Example:** Your 3rd-level elven Mage wants to imbue a wand with Prestidigitation.
 This is a 1st-level Mage spell, so it will take 10 HP to enchant the wand.
 You also want to infuse it with one charge to start, bringing the total HP cost to 15.
-Your Mage has a 30 HP maximum, so it will take only one day to complete, and he must focus on infusing the wand for a full three hours.
+You can only infuse 5 HP per hour, so you must focus on infusing the wand for a full three hours.
 You roll 1d20 + your Mage's level, getting an 11 for the maximum number of charges the wand can hold.
 You roll MIND+Knowledge when he has finished infusing the wand and - Presto! - you get a 17!
 The wand is successfully crafted, holding 1 / 11 charges.

 <!-- TODO: rework this in a way that makes sense: -->

 <div style="display:none">
 |MAGIC ITEM CHART||||||
 |:---|:---:|:---:|:---:|:---:|:---:|